China's shadow banking sector growing rapidly, third largest in world - FSB

 Shadow banking may involve up to 27 trillion yuan ($4.39 trillion) of assets, equivalent to one-fifth of China’s formal banking sector, according to the Chinese Academy of Social Sciences.

+The sector’s assets have grown further since that estimate to 30 trillion to 40 trillion yuan ($4.91 trillion to $6.54 trillion), or about 60 percent of total yuan loans by financial institutions, said Chen Xingyu, a Beijing-based banking analyst at Phillip Securities (Hong Kong) Limited.

+The firm factors in certain shadow banking activities by traditional financial institutions such as off-balance sheet bank loans and insurance company financial products in its estimate, he said.

-To rein in this growth, China’s banking regulator published draft rules in August aimed at strengthening oversight of financing activities including securities firms and trust companies and such products as entrusted loans and wealth management products.
+To rein in the sector, China’s banking regulator published draft rules in August aimed at strengthening oversight of financing activities including securities firms and trust companies and such products as entrusted loans and wealth management products.

+“The trend as we have seen it in the last four or five years is not sustainable, as in China cannot see another three or four years of credit growth at that pace,” said Louis Kuijs, chief China economist at Royal Bank of Scotland.

+“However, when taking a step back and looking at this whole system, looking at what it would mean for overall financial risk, for overall macroeconomic stability, then I would still feel comfortable saying I don’t feel China is at the risk of systemic financial crisis because of (shadow banking).”

 Under the broadest measure of non-bank financing, China’s share of global shadow banking quadrupled between the end of 2007 and 2013 to 4 percent, the report showed.